1,067: Host Expenses

 3. Snacks and Refreshments

 Snacks and beverage items purchased for extended professional development or training or business meetings involving institutional teams, boards or committees may be necessary, and snacks and refreshments for these extended meetings are allowable hosting expenses.
 However, expenses within departments for internal meetings should be limited to those associated with official administrative meetings that extend beyond two hours or for meetings at which at least one external guest of the university is present.
 The use of university funds to provide routine or regular snacks and refreshments to unit or department employees as a consequence of their employment or at routine or regular class sessions is prohibited.
+Host expenditures (snacks) may be approved by the person with account signature authority if the primary beneficiaries/attendees are medical or dental residents whose duties restrict the resident to the premises.

-4. Gifts to Volunteers
+4. Allowed Gifts

 The State of Nevada Administrative Manual allows awards or gifts to individuals who have volunteered their time to a state agency and are not being otherwise compensated for performing the service.
 The limits on such awards or gifts for individuals who volunteer for the university are as follows: